stevekinney/react-template/README.md

 - **bun run**: Executes scripts defined in your project's package.json (like `bun run dev` runs the "dev" script).
 Also runs local TypeScript/JavaScript files directly (like `bun run src/index.ts`).

 - **bunx**: Executes binaries from npm packages without installing them globally (similar to `npx`).
 Use it for one-off commands or tools you don't need permanently installed (like `bunx prettier --write .` or `bunx shadcn@canary add button`).

+## Known Issues

+The UI tries to set the cookie when the authentication is complete.
+This works fine in Chrome, but doesn't work in Safari currently.